(click image to enlarge)

-- Acquiring and understand the importance of self-awareness in problem solving
+- Acquire and understand the importance of self-awareness in problem solving

-- Recognizing major behavioural and emotional problems in individuals and families
+- Recognize major behavioural and emotional problems in individuals and families

-- Recognizing the behavioural components of all health issues
+- Recognize the behavioural components of all health issues

-- Acquiring an appropriate level of knowledge of psychotropic medications
+- Acquire an appropriate level of knowledge of psychotropic medications

 The InQuiry curriculum aims to teach family medicine residents the competencies of the CanMEDS Scholar role, over the two years of Family Medicine training.
 By the end of these two years, residents will achieve competency with the primary care knowledge base, both as a knowledge user and a knowledge contributor in the following broad areas (from CanMEDS FM):

-- Maintaining and enhancing professional activities through ongoing self-directed learning based on reflective practice
+- Maintain and enhance professional activities through ongoing self-directed learning based on reflective practice

-- Critically evaluating medical information, its sources, and its relevance to their practice, and apply this to clinical practice decisions
+- Critically evaluate medical information, its sources, and its relevance to their practice, and apply this to clinical practice decisions

-- Contributing to the creation, dissemination, application and translation of new knowledge and practices
+- Contribute to the creation, dissemination, application and translation of new knowledge and practices

-- Facilitating the education of patients, families, trainees, and other health professional colleagues, and the public as appropriate
+- Facilitate the education of patients, families, trainees, and other health professional colleagues, and the public as appropriate

 The IQ Curriculum will be completed using a combination of pre-developed core modules, experiential group learning sessions, and individual work sessions for IQ projects.
-These elements are flexible to be combined and delivered in a manner customized to the specific site, depending on organization of the program’s time resources, number of residents, and number and skills of tutors.
+These elements are flexible to be combined and delivered in a manner customized to the specific site, depending on the site’s schedule, number of residents as well as tutor numbers and skills.

-There is one block in the thirteen-block calendar that expands over mid-December to mid-January also known as Block 7.
+There is one block in the thirteen-block calendar that expands over mid-December to mid-January, known as Block 7.
 This block will focus on central academic programming including comprehensive practice management training and a wide variety of ‘hands on’ procedural skills training sessions.
-Residents will also participate in site-specific programming and Family Medicine clinic work during the block.
+Residents will also participate in site-specific programming and Family Medicine clinic work during this block.
 Residents will also have a one-week vacation period during this time.